-Proposals will be supported at each site, provided they accord with the following site-specific requirements and with other relevant policies in the development plan.
-Specifically, each scheme must deliver affordable housing of the required number, type and form and must make an appropriate financial contribution towards a package of public transport service, footpath and highway improvements to be agreed with the Highway Authority.
+Proposals will be supported at each site, provided they accord with the following site-specific requirements and with other relevant policies in the development plan, including but not limited to CP4, DM24 and CP7.
+Specifically, each site must deliver affordable housing of the required number, type and form and must make an appropriate financial contribution towards a package of public transport service, footpath and highway improvements to be agreed with the Highway Authority.